Addressing phase-curvature in Fourier ptychography: Wave-optical FPM model

+To accommodate non-planar illumination wavefront and non-telecentric imaging, we re-derive the wave-propagation and diffraction process starting from the illumination source and ending at the detector.
+By using Fresnel diffraction for wave-propagation between optical components and assuming spherical (rather than planar) illumination wavefronts we demonstrate in \secref{section:image-formation model} that the FPM forward model in \eqref{eqn:image_formation} is valid, provided that the diffracted spectrum satisfies:

+Compared to \eqref{eqn:O_farfield}, the relationship between the sample and its spectrum in \eqref{eqn:O_nearfield} contains a phase-curvature term $Q(\br)$, which will depend on the imaging configuration being used:

+Here, $z$ is the distance from the LED to the sample plane and $u$ is the distance from the sample to the pupil plane, where we assume a single-lens FPM (non-telecentric) system.
+In a non-telecentric, single-lens imaging system, the expected phase-curvature will be the result of wave-propagation (proportional to $1/u$), as illustrated in \figref{fig:figure1}.
+In the presence of spherical illumination, an additional phase-curvature (proportional to $1/z$) will appear.
+In a telecentric imaging system, the only possible contributions to the observed phase-curvature are due to non-planar illumination wavefronts.
+Since the illumination-to-sample distance ($z$) will be almost certainly longer than the working distance of a microscope ($u$), lesser phase-curvature is expected in a telecentric imaging system.
+However, overall phase-curvature is generally significantly greater in compact imaging systems~\cite{Dong2014FPscope,Aidukas2019Low,Chan2019Parallel}, irrespective of the microscope objective being used.

+The phase-curvature can be reduced by manipulating the distances $u$, $z$ and the FoV area $(x^2+y^2)$ inside \eqref{eqn:quadratic_phase}.
+The sample-to-lens distance $u$ cannot be changed easily, since it defines the desired optical magnification and the working distance of the microscope.
+The same applies to the illumination propagation distance $z$, which will affect the maximum illumination NA that can be synthesized.
+The reconstructed FoV area is the only quantity that can be adjusted without modifications of the experimental setup.
+By segmenting the image FoV into tiles of a desired size, we can reduce the expected phase-curvature.

-From \eqref{eqn:image_formation} it is seen that recording data in the image plane is not sensitive to the phase curvature $Q(\br)$.
+Lastly, based on \eqref{eqn:image_formation} we see that recording data in the image plane is not directly sensitive to the phase-curvature $Q(\br)$.
 In particular, the absolute value squared operation renders a direct observation of the quadratic phase impossible.
-It may thus seem that we could simply ignore it, without affecting the underlying FPM model, quantified by a suitable cost function measuring the deviation between the observation and estimated parameters~\cite{Odstrcil2018Iterative,Yeh2015Experimental,Thibault2012Maximum}.
-One example of such a cost function for a given illumination $i$ can be written as the L2-norm between the measured and expected amplitude:

-However, the quadratic phase within $Q(\br)$ does affect the reconstruction of the spectrum $O(\bk)$, which FPM seeks to stitch together in a self-consistent way by minimizing $\mathcal{L}_i$.
+It may thus seem that we could simply ignore it, without affecting the underlying FPM model.
+However, the quadratic phase within $Q(\br)$ does affect the reconstruction of the spectrum $O(\bk)$, which FPM seeks to stitch together in a self-consistent way.
 We will demonstrate below that neglecting $Q(\br)$ leads to a poor initialization of the underlying forward model, which can prevent convergence to a feasible solution.